 Figure 1 Possible modifiers associated with disease phenotypic variability.
 Phenotypic heterozygosity observed in a monogenic disorder can be due to the association of modifying factors such as genetic, epigenetic, and/or environmental factors, commonly termed as “modifiers.”

 Figure 2 Factors determining the onset of symptoms of cerebral demyelination.
 Migration of immune cells into the brain could be a rate-limiting step in the appearance of symptoms of cerebral demyelination.
-Onset of the migration across the blood brain barrier could be precipitated by environmental triggers, genetic or epigenetic factors and ATP Binding Cassette Subfamily D Member 1ABCD1 deficiency acting either alone or in concert, marking the onset of brain inflammation leading to cerebral symptoms.
+Onset of the migration across the blood brain barrier could be precipitated by environmental triggers, genetic or epigenetic factors and ATP Binding Cassette Subfamily D Member 1(ABCD1) deficiency acting either alone or in concert, marking the onset of brain inflammation leading to cerebral symptoms.

 Table 1 List of potential modifier genes for X-linked adrenoleukodystrophy investigated in various studies